 The goal of Bayesian analysis is to mathematically integrate prior knowledge with new knowledge.
 That goal is laudable, but the implementation is everything, and you need to know whether the prior information is any good.
 Efron (2013) described the history of Bayesian analysis: “Twice it has soared to scientific celebrity, twice it has crashed, and it is currently enjoying another boom.
 The theorem itself is a landmark of logical reasoning and the first serious triumph of statistical inference, yet is still treated with suspicion by most statisticians” (Efron 2013:1177).
 Efron goes on to say that “Frequentism, the dominant statistical paradigm over the past hundred years, rejects the use of uninformative priors, and in fact does away with prior distributions entirely.
 In place of past experience, frequentism considers future behavior.
 An optimal estimator is one that performs best in hypothetical repetitions of the current experiment.”
 (Efron 2013:1178).
 Efron concludes: “My own practice is to use Bayesian analysis in the presence of genuine prior information; to use empirical Bayes methods in the parallel cases situation; and otherwise to be cautious when invoking uninformative priors.
 In the last case, Bayesian calculations cannot be uncritically accepted and should be checked by other methods, which usually means frequentistically” (Efron 2013:1178, emphasis added).

 In some sense, any archaeologist who employs calibrated radiocarbon dates is a Bayesian.
 Bayesian models were used to formulate the calibration curve and are used throughout programs such as OxCal and BCal.
 As that may be, a broader interpretation of the Bayesian philosophy (what I call “Big Bayes”) is needed in archaeology.
 That perspective would bring to bear all informative prior knowledge, not just the posterior probability distribution or distributions of a given assay or a collection of assays.
 That need is recognized in the works of scholars such as Buck (2004) and Bayliss (2015), who incorporate ‘chronometric hygiene’ and stratigraphic analysis in their models.
-Because the process of building chronology in archaeology depends upon more than radiocarbon dates, defining informative priors needs to consider the strength of the ceramic analysis, the validity of the phase assignment of a given context, and the quality of the stratigraphic relationships.
+As the process of building chronology in archaeology depends upon more than radiocarbon dates, defining informative priors needs to consider the strength of the ceramic analysis, the validity of the phase assignment of a given context, and the quality of the stratigraphic relationships.

 Bayes Gone Wild